Effective Date: July 19, 2022

-These Terms of Service (“Terms”), together with the documents and policies incorporated and referenced in these Terms, are a contract (the “Agreement”) between Cyber Defense Group, a California limited liability company (“CDG”), and the client (“Client”) listed on the applicable proposal, statement of work, SOW, work order or like document (each, an “SOW”).
+These Terms of Service (“Terms”), together with the documents and policies incorporated and referenced in these Terms, are a contract (the “Agreement”) between Cyber Defense Group, Inc, a Delaware Corporation (“CDG”), and the client (“Client”) listed on the applicable proposal, statement of work, SOW, work order or like document (each, an “SOW”).
 This Agreement governs Client’s use of or interactions with CDG’s products, services, or other offerings (collectively, the “Services”), including but not limited to our Incident Response Services and vCISO Services.

 In the event of an ambiguity, conflict or inconsistency between the terms and conditions of this Agreement and those of any SOW, the terms and conditions of the SOW shall control in all instances.
 CDG will not be bound by, and specifically objects to, any term, condition, or other provision that is different from or in addition to this Agreement (whether or not it would materially alter this Agreement) that is proffered by Client in any receipt, acceptance, confirmation, correspondence, or otherwise, unless CDG specifically agrees to such provision in writing and signed by an authorized agent of CDG.

 CDG may modify non-material terms of these Terms by posting revised terms online at https://www.cdg.io/terms-of-service/, without additional notice to the Client.
 The revised Terms will be effective on the date of posting, but will not apply retroactively to any event occurring before the date the revised terms are posted.
 No other modification to these terms of service will be effective unless made in a writing signed by both parties to the agreement.

 By signing an SOW or by engaging the Services, Client consents to and agrees to comply with these Terms.